mvitgpt/Mental-Arithmetic-Quiz/README.md

 ***
 ## Fixed bugs

-+ During the Chrome lighthouse test on the quiz rules page, an error extension error pop up.
++ During the Chrome lighthouse test on the quiz rules page, a warning of 'not unable to analyse the page' you popped up.
+But also advice to check all extension.

+   + This was quickly fixed after disabling the extensions.

 + When checking the User Input for validation to check if the function was working, I realised user can actually start without any user name input as the quiz rules can be displayed.
 So, this will allow user to start the quiz without a log in.